 2) Coldstream Study and Community Action Plan (CAP) - through a joint steering group with community council.
 Timescales: late summer 2017, to produce a CAP to help improve Coldstream and attract investment.
 Hopefully this will hugely benefit Coldstream.

 3) Jacob's Well Woodland Management - under an agreement, the trust is the site 'eyes and ears' for the Woodland Trust, Scotland.
 Timescales: ongoing but WTS plan to thin more trees in early summer 2017 and improve the signage.

-4) Affordable Housing - we are planning to own and restore the old Manse (Keith House) next door to the community centre.
+4) Affordable Housing - we are planning to conserve a listed B property.
 Timescales: 2017/18.
 Restore and conserve a listed B building, improve a High Street eyesore, create affordable housing and a rental income for the trust.

-7) Environmental tidying - litter collections, cleaning Blue Bell steps, keeping Nuns' Walk tidy, pruning bushes, clearing James Marjoribanks monument floor of moss etc. Timescales: ongoing
+7) Environmental tidying - litter collections, cleaning Blue Bell steps, keeping Nuns' Walk tidy, pruning bushes, clearing James Marjoribanks monument floor of moss, cutting grass and hedges behind the war memorial etc. Timescales: ongoing

 8) Built Heritage - compiling a book on the town's Scheduled and Ancient Monuments (3) and Listed Buildings (80).
 Timescales: Christmas 2017.